 Claude Code: Anthropic's Agentic Coding Tool Explained (2026)

 Claude Code is not autocomplete.
 It reads your entire codebase, maps file relationships, plans multi-file changes, executes them, runs your test suite, and commits the result.
-Powered by Opus 4.7 (released April 16, 2026), it scores 87.6% on SWE-bench Verified -- the highest published Claude score, up from 80.8% on Opus 4.6.
-Starting with 4.7, xhigh effort is the new default on all Claude Code plans, and the agent loop adds a self-verification step (Plan → Execute → Verify → Report).
+Now powered by Opus 4.8 (released May 28, 2026), it scores 69.2% on SWE-Bench Pro, 83.4% on OSWorld, and 74.6% on Terminal-Bench 2.1 -- with dynamic workflows and a claim of being 4x less likely to allow unremarked code flaws compared to its predecessor.
+Opus 4.7 introduced xhigh as the default effort level and a self-verification loop (Plan → Execute → Verify → Report); 4.8 builds on that foundation.
 It ships on seven platforms: terminal CLI (macOS, Linux, Windows), VS Code extension, JetBrains plugin, desktop app, web (claude.ai/code), iOS, and a Chrome extension (beta) for debugging live web apps.
 If you write code for a living, this is the agentic tool you need to evaluate.

 What Is Claude Code?